marcolinuxbr/sewMachine/README.md

 sewMachine
 ==========

-brain for mini sew machine
+brain for mini sew machine like the janome mini.
+Control the position of needle: always up.